jackiebtong/plant-nursery-database/Plant-Nursery-Database/README2.txt

 action you want to run.

-The Scripts document is the list of queries used in the Query-Functions document.
-The Query-Functions document showcases complex SQL queries for data analysis.
-QV0 in the former document will correspond to the QV0 in the latter document.
+itemView 0-4 will correspond to QV0-4 in the Query-Functions document.